ApexRMS/abmstsm/README.md

-This repository contains files to run an example coupled state-and-transition simulation model (STSM) and agent-based model (ABM) as described in Miller and Frid (2020).
+This repository contains files to run an example coupled state-and-transition simulation model (STSM) and agent-based model (ABM) as described in Miller and Frid (in review).
 This proof-of-concept coupled model simulates bison grazing in the previous bison range of Badlands National Park.

 This repository also contains the files to run comparable simulations using